Cultured Guru Logo

 4. Deglaze the pan with lemon juice and let it caramelize.

-5. Deglaze again with pasta water.
+5. Deglaze again with the pasta water.

 6. Add the rest of the miso butter and whisk over medium heat to combine.